astudentincalifornia/Hackclub-Solder/README.md

 # My First PCB design
-A simple double SR Latch circuit connected to the same reset.
-Acts as a simple 2 Bit memory.
-Controlled by 2 buttons and reset by one.
+Did Linux eat your RAM again?!
+A simple double SR Latch circuit connected to the same reset acts as a simple 2-bit memory.
+It is controlled by two buttons and reset by one.

 ## Features
 1. Can run LLMs*